hypercube1024/firefly/_docs/tcp-server-and-client.md

 </tbody>
 </table>

 The AIO provides good performance and scalability.
-Also, it's easy to use, so Firefly TCP server and client base on the AIO.
+Also, it's easy to use, so Firefly TCP framework just wraps AIO APIs simply and using a writing queue to avoid some common exceptions, such as "java.nio.channels.WritePendingException",  "java.nio.channels.AsynchronousCloseException" and so on.

+When the network card buffer is full, the user data will not send entirely.
+Firefly will retry to send data until the data is sent completely.

 # Writing TCP server and client